kaecirr/EZone_Navigation_Android/README.md

 # EZone_Navigation
-The android front end for the Ezone navigation project
+The android front end for the EZone navigation project